mickmcc/node-caltime/README.md

 - inTimeSpan: `TimeSpan` object describing the start time and duration of the `DateSpan` objects which will be generated by the rule.
 - inConstraint: Controls how the rule generates `DateSpan` objects.
-Constants for each type of constraint are provided by the `CalTime` module's constants object.
+Constants for each type of constraint are provided by the `caltime` module's constants object.
 - inDay: Specifies the day of the week or day of the month.
 How this value is interpreted depends on `inConstraint`.
 - inTZ: String defining the timezone used when generating the `DateSpan` objects.